Azure/azure-event-hubs-c/README.md

 * [Raspbian Linux](.\docs\raspberrypi_raspbian_setup.md)
 * [Windows](.\docs\windows_setup.md)

-> Several of these documents are known to be outdated
+> Several of these documents are known to be outdated.